 Genetically, the Seal Lynx is cs/cs which means that it has two copies of the Siamese albino gene.

-SLP have very lovely blue eyes that make them quite outstanding:
+SLP have very lovely bright blue eyes that make them quite outstanding:

 Seal Lynx Point kittens can be born completely white, or they can be born showing various degrees of contrast..